Kal Naga

-He was also successful as a host for prime-time shows on many Arab TV networks from 1997 until 2005.
+He was also a host for prime-time shows on many Arab TV networks from 1997 until 2005.

+In recent years, Kal has returned to his musical roots, writing and producing original songs as a singer-songwriter under the name Khaled Abol Naga, also styled as KALNAGA & Captain Dodi.
+His music blends Egyptian Arabic with English and other languages, drawing on his bicultural identity to create bilingual and multilingual tracks aimed at audiences across the Middle East, Europe, Africa and the USA.
+His releases are produced through Tanasi.club, a music production outlet he runs with friends and collaborators, and are available on all major streaming platforms, including Spotify and Apple Music.

 Early years

 Naga was born in Heliopolis, a cosmopolitan neighborhood of Cairo, Egypt.
-His father, the late Egyptian army major General Mohamed-Sami Aboul-Naga (اللواء أ.ح / محمد-سامي السيد أبو النجا), came from a traditional family of major landowners in ad-Daqahliyah, Aga, Egypt that was mostly confiscated during the Nasser revolution of 1952 and its Land reform in Egypt.
-His mother revealed in 2013 that he is a descendant of the Islamic prophet Muhammad through Fatima Az-Zahraa and Imam Husayn ibn Ali, son of Ali ibn Abi Talib.
+His father, the late Egyptian army major General Mohamed-Sami Aboul-Naga (اللواء أ.ح / محمد-سامي السيد أبو النجا), came from a traditional family of major landowners in ad-Daqahliyah, Aga, Egypt where the land was mostly confiscated during the Nasser revolution of 1952 and its Land reform in Egypt.
+His mother claimed he is a descendant of the Islamic prophet Muhammad through Fatima Az-Zahraa and Imam Husayn ibn Ali, son of Ali ibn Abi Talib.
 He is the younger brother of American-based Egyptian architect Tarek Naga and architect Seif Abol Naga, who appeared in the classic film Empire M.

-During his childhood, Khaled Abol Naga spent much time with his elder brother Tarek, who lives in the US, whom he has said had a significant influence on his character growing up.
+During his childhood, Khaled Abol Naga spent much of his time with his elder brother Tarek, who lives in the US, and whom he has said had a significant influence on his character growing up.
 Khaled was naturally interested in acting at an early age and appeared in a film (Madness of Love) starring Naglaa Fathi.
-He attended St. George's College school for his primary education, graduated as an electrical telecommunications engineer from the renowned Ain Shams University Faculty of Engineering (ASUFE), and the American University in Cairo.
-He studied Computer Science with a minor in Theater and Drama.
+He attended St. George's College school for his primary education, graduated as an electrical telecommunications engineer from Ain Shams University Faculty of Engineering (ASUFE), and the American University in Cairo where he studied Computer Science with a minor in Theater and Drama.
 He played water polo for his varsity team while based in Europe (1986–9), worked part-time as a fashion model (1993–6), and was a late-night talk show host and radio presenter in the late 1990s.

 He joined the theatre department at The American University in Cairo, where he had the opportunity to discover his acting talent in the university's drama productions.
 In 1997, he left for the United States for more independent studies of his passion, filmmaking.
 There, he studied film acting, cinematography, and directing.
 He cited his acting teacher, Dr Mahmoud Al Lozy, as his mentor who influenced him the most.